a20351766/udo.1.4.0/docs/source/channel_update_tutorial.rst

 The update process makes use of the configuration translator tool -- ``configtxlator``.
 This tool provides a stateless REST API independent of the SDK.
-Additionally it provides a CLI, to simplify configuration tasks in Fabric networks.
+Additionally it provides a CLI, to simplify configuration tasks in UDO networks.
 The tool allows for the easy conversion between different equivalent data representations/formats (in this case, between protobufs and JSON).
 Additionally, the tool can compute a configuration update transaction based on the differences between two channel